-Articles and reports, including media coverage
+Articles and reports, including media coverage and information about secrecy

 Death Penalty in Flux (states where executions are on hold)

 Autopsy photos of a botched lethal-injection execution in Florida (New Republic May 29, 2014).

 Picture of DreamPharma, international source for drugs used in some U.S. executions

 "Lethal injection scramble" map from ACLU of Northern California shows which states have obtained sodium thiopental from foreign sources, and includes information on price and quantity of drugs and DEA seizures